sbdrchauhan/Intro-Git-and-Github/README.md

    // check the file contents of the PR in GitHub
    // it will show you the combined commit descriptions now
 ```
+**Code Reviews** Going through someone else's code, documentation, or configuration and checking that it all makes sense and follows the expected patterns.

+When it comes to coordinating who does what and when, a common strategy for active software projects is to use an **issue tracker**.

+**Continuous integration system (CI)** will build and test our code every time there's a change i.e. **Jenkins**.
+CI/CD (Continious integration/continuous deployment).